MurphyAdam/react-wise-router/README.md

 Renders the appropriate component if and only if certain criteria you specify are met, otherwise it redirects the user to another route you specify or to a global one such as `/`

-For instance a user tries to access a route which requires permission 'CAN_DELETE_ITEM', but the user does not have that permission in their permissions, so they will be redirected to custom route you specify through the `redirectTo` prop, or if `redirectTo` is not set, the redirect will fallback to the global default `defaultRedirect` prop.
+For instance a user tries to access a route which requires permissions `['CAN_EDIT_ITEM', 'CAN_DELETE_ITEM']`, but the user has only permissions `['CAN_VIEW_ITEM']`, they will be redirected to custom route you specify through the `redirectTo` prop, or if `redirectTo` is not set, the redirect will fallback to the global default `defaultRedirect` prop.

 #### Props